 Interests, Aims and Engagements

-And since culture is the “commanding heights” at this stage in the struggle, the contestation over cultural meanings – processes of definition, of reclamation and recuperation – is key.
-So from time to time I will also be responding to the “meaning making” of mainstream cultural sites, such as newspapers, contesting their attempts to frame and shape particular discourses (such as with the furor of the collapse of the financial sector recently).
+And since culture is the “commanding heights” at this stage in the struggle, the contestation over cultural meanings—processes of definition, of reclamation and recuperation—is key.
+So from time to time I may also respond to the “meaning making” of mainstream cultural sites, such as newspapers, contesting their attempts to frame and shape particular discourses (such as with the furor of the collapse of the financial sector).

 History is always important, and looking back at radical and social history serves (at least) two goals: as a way of boosting morale, reminding us that we are not alone, not crazy for imagining that things could be different; and also to help us understand how we reached this moment and where we might go from here.
 Looking back at cultural texts of the past that have retained or regained their relevance, recirculating them for the present, is part of this attention to radical social history, and will hopefully be a fairly regular feature.

 The former name of this blog and the word that begins the URL, annares, is an intentional misspelling (the correct spelling being already taken, on WordPress and elsewhere) of the name of the planet Anarres from Ursula Le Guin’s novel The Dispossessed, which has served as inspiration for two generations of radical activists and anarchist dreamers.